notranspile-js/deno-simple-server/README.md

 Simple web server for Deno
 ==========================

-Web server for [Deno](https://deno.land/) that allows to serve files from filesystem, respond to HTTP JSON calls and work with Websocket connections and broadcasts.
+Web server for [Deno](https://deno.land/) that allows to serve files from filesystem, respond to HTTP JSON calls and work with Websocket connections.

 Uses only stable Deno API, has NO DEPENDENCIES, does NOT use stdlib.

-Implemented as a thin wrapper over [Deno.serveHttp()](https://doc.deno.land/builtin/stable#Deno.serveHttp) and [Deno.upgradeWebSocket()](https://doc.deno.land/builtin/stable#Deno.upgradeWebSocket).
-Provides declarative configurations, logging support and tracks the usage of system resources.
+Implemented as a thin wrapper over [`Deno.serveHttp`](https://doc.deno.land/builtin/stable#Deno.serveHttp) and [`Deno.upgradeWebSocket`](https://doc.deno.land/builtin/stable#Deno.upgradeWebSocket).
+Provides declarative configuration and tracks the usage of system resources.

 Not a web-framework, does NOT include requests router or ORM, see [oak](https://deno.land/x/oak) and [aleph](https://deno.land/x/aleph) instead.